 PERIOD OF EFFECTIVENESS

-Although Vitamin C isn’t supposed to oxidize when it is well protected from the elements, as a general rule of thumb, it is a good idea to keep Vitamin C serums for up to 3 and sometimes 6 months before discarding them.
+Vitamin C isn’t supposed to oxidize when it’s well protected from the elements.
+As long as you’re not exposing the bottle to heat or sunlight, you can keep Vitamin C serums for between 3 and 6 months before they need to be discarded.

-In terms of how long they take to work, you can see results as quickly as 4 weeks if you’re using a Vitamin C serum regularly but you’re more than likely going to have to wait at least 12 to realize its full potential.
-Keep in mind that period may be elongated if you need to get your skin used to the serum first – Vitamin C can sensitize skin so you should take your time working up to a daily application.
+In terms of how long they take to work, you can see results as quickly as 4 weeks if you’re using a Vitamin C serum regularly, but you’re more than likely going to have to wait at least 12 to realize its full potential.
+Keep in mind that the period may be longer if you need to get your skin used to the serum first – Vitamin C can sensitize skin so you should take your time working up to a daily application.

 OTHER EFFECTIVE SOLUTIONS FOR HYPERPIGMENTATION

-Vitamin C is a natural solution to some of your skin concerns.
-It works well, especially when combined with other ingredients, but there are other effective solutions that target the same types of concern which are worth your consideration.
+Vitamin C is a natural solution to many of the most common skin concerns.
+It works well, especially when combined with other ingredients, but we’d be remiss not to mention that there are other effective solutions that target the same concerns, and we think they’re worth your consideration.

-The sun is arguably one of the main contributors to premature again.
-UV rays and the damage they cause manifests in uneven skin tone as well as fine line and wrinkles.
+The sun is one of the main contributors to premature aging.
+UV rays and the damage they cause manifest in uneven skin tone as well as fine lines and wrinkles.
 By protecting your skin with sunscreen, you create a barrier between your delicate skin and the sun, minimizing any prospective damage it can cause.

 It’s not enough to pick up a sunscreen from the shelf and think you’re protected.
 There are good ingredients and bad sun protection ingredients.
 We can help you figure all of that out with our guide to understanding your sunscreen.

-Vitamin C serums are an excellent addition to your skincare routine on their own or, even more-so when combined with other powerful antioxidants.
-Not only do they act as a treatment for discoloration, acne and the damage caused by free radicals, they are also a great preventative treatment so you can stop the signs of aging before they start.
+Vitamin C serums are an excellent addition to your skincare routine on their own or, even more so, when combined with other powerful antioxidants.
+Not only does it act as a treatment for discoloration, acne, and the damage caused by free radicals, but it’s also a great preventative treatment so you can stop the signs of aging before they start.
 With Vitamin C in your arsenal, you can be sure your skin is protected and looks the best that it can be.